Skip to Main Content

 Common Course Assessment (CCA)

-Research Question: Why should this text continue to be taught at Portsmouth High School?
-OR Why should this text be added to the curriculum?
+Should this text continue to be taught at Portsmouth High School?

 Some texts you have read may include: